Great technical writing conveys clear and accurate information. Using my engineering writing style guide, you’ll know what good technical writing is.

 To that end, in my engineering writing style guide, I’ll go over 6 important writing pillars.
 Every great technical writer needs to consider these pillars.

-Your readers probably don’t know all the engineering terms you use.
+Your readers probably don’t know all the engineering concepts you use.

 Don’t expect them to know either.
 So, use a lot of details in your writing.

 As an example, below is a note I wrote for a contractor for their implementation of my design.
-The note holds their hand for the entire part of the work.
+The note holds their hand for the work I want done.

 As a summary, I wanted the contractor to route a new conduit.
 The conduit routes from a new service electrical panel to an existing one.

-As a result, the existing panel will have a lot of obsolete parts left inside.
+As a result, the existing panel will have many obsolete parts left inside.
 Because all the utility servicing parts are now in my new panel.